 B1.
 Ninja Step / B2.
 The Dark City / B3.
 China Town / B4.
 Over the Bay / B5.
 Labyrinth / B6.
 The Ninja Master / B7.
 Silence Night / B8.
 My Lover / B9.
 Failure / B10.
 Game Over

-Note: Some copies are in shrinkwrap, others are in resealable polypropylene sleeves; all are brand new and unplayed.
-Due to the manufacturing process, some copies of the bone edition may show small traces of black.
+Note: Please allow up to 1 week for your order to ship.
+Some copies are in shrink wrap, others are packed in resealable polypropylene sleeves; all are brand new..
+Due to the manufacturing process, some copies of the bone edition may show small traces of black/brown.